Suddenly, Last Summer (film): Plot

 Cukrowicz convinces Violet to visit Catherine at the hospital, where Violet reveals her resentment at Catherine's having supplanted her on Sebastian's last trip.
-Violet blames Catherine for not properly nurturing Sebastian, for his inability to create the single poem he wrote every summer, and for contributing to the “heart attack” that was the “official” cause of death.
-Catherine asserts that Sebastian asked her to replace his mother when Violet had grown too old to be “bait” to attract young men, hinting that Sebastian was homosexual.
-Responding that she will not listen to such “obscenity”, Violet insists that Cukrowicz “cut this hideous story out of her brain.”
-To Hockstader, Violet insists that she will not move forward with the new hospital wing until the operation has been performed.
+Violet blames Catherine for not properly nurturing Sebastian, for his inability to create the single poem he wrote every summer, and for contributing to the "heart attack" that was the "official" cause of death.
+Catherine asserts that Sebastian asked her to replace his mother when Violet had grown too old to be "bait" to attract young men, hinting that Sebastian was homosexual.
+Responding that she will not listen to such "obscenity", Violet insists that Cukrowicz "cut this hideous story out of her brain".
+Violet informs Hockstader that she will not move forward with the new hospital wing until the operation has been performed.
 Panicked and desperate, Catherine now attempts to throw herself off a high balcony, but is prevented by a male orderly.

 In a last-ditch effort, Cukrowicz takes Catherine to the Venable estate, where he administers a drug to overcome her resistance to remembering the traumatic events.
-Catherine recalls how she and Sebastian spent their days on the beach on the island of Cabeza de Lobo; to attract young men Sebastian insisted she wear a revealing white bathing suit that became nearly transparent when wet.
+Catherine recalls how she and Sebastian spent their days on the beach on the island of Cabeza de Lobo; to attract young men, Sebastian insisted she wear a revealing white bathing suit that became nearly transparent when wet.
 Because the boys were desperate for money, Sebastian was successful in his efforts with them.
 "Sated" with "the dark haired ones" and "famished for blonds", however, Sebastian began to make plans to depart for Northern Europe.
 On the final day, Sebastian and Catherine were beset by a horde of boys begging for money.
 When Sebastian rejected them, they stalked him through the streets of the town.
 Sebastian attempted to flee, but the boys swarmed around him at every turn, finally cornering him among the ruins of a temple on a hilltop.
 During the chase, Catherine frantically tried to catch up with Sebastian, arriving in time to see him overwhelmed by the boys.
 According to Catherine, the boys tore Sebastian apart and ate pieces of his flesh like vultures.